-Consequently, because the bad debt expense reduces the value of the accounts receivable on your company’s income statement, bad debt affects your financial projections .
+Consequently, because the bad debt expense reduces the value of the accounts receivable on your company’s income statement, bad debt affects your .
 In addition, the financial harm can spread to other businesses in your ecosystem as well.

 Your customer’s bank credit line may have been withdrawn, curtailing his or her operating capital.
 The market may have turned down suddenly, impacting sales and the overall busines model.